3 Blown In Fiberglass Insulation Problems Including Its Health Risks

 • Eye Irritation

-This thing not only causes common blown-in fiberglass insulation problems, but it can also actually give you eye irritation as well.
-So, whenever you get into contact with fiberglass, your eyes will most certainly get red, inflamed, and swollen.
+This not only causes common blown-in fiberglass insulation problems but can also cause eye irritation.
+So, whenever you come into contact with fiberglass, your eyes will most certainly get red, inflamed, and swollen.

 • Breathing Problems